What’s your sleep routine?

 4. I have used KINDNESS in all my thoughts.

 5. I close this day with PURE JOY and now drift into SOUND ASLEEP.

-Ideally, preceded with 10 minutes of meditation that calms your nerves and gets you in the mindset of a positive and happy place so you can fully embrace and believe your affirmations.
+Ideally, preceded with 10 minutes of guided meditation that calms your nerves and gets you in the mindset of a positive and happy place so you can fully embrace and believe your affirmations.

 You hear me talk about affirmations, confidence-building mindset and positive thinking around here a lot, and I wish I could convince you that they work.

 Instead, I’d rather you come to your own conclusions.
 Let your own experience guide you.
 All you need is an open mind to get started.